 Culinary presentation was also an extension of the brand’s visual storytelling.
 TikTok’s catering spread combined vibrant colors and elevated plating, with items like charcuterie cones, mango muffins, and summer squash skewers doubling as art pieces in the space.
 Positioned against a striking TikTok logo wall, the dining area became more than a refreshment station; it was a branded experience in itself.
 Each detail reinforced TikTok’s ethos of turning everyday moments into shareable content, showing that hospitality could be as thoughtfully curated as a For You Page.

 At night, Inn Cahoots transformed from a networking hub into a vibrant social experience, with immersive parties and musical showcases that brought the For You Page to life.
 Guests moved fluidly between panels, creator interactions, and live performances, embodying the way TikTok seamlessly blends entertainment and business.
-By the end of SXSW 2023, TikTok’s activation had become the epicenter of conversation in Austin, proving the platform’s ability to curate cultural moments that resonate both online and offline
+By the end of SXSW 2023, TikTok’s activation had become the epicenter of conversation in Austin, proving the platform’s ability to curate cultural moments that resonate both online and offline.
+It was a chance to build on the reputation we had build in previous years of one of the best parties in town.

 The striking light tunnel installations quickly became a focal point of the evening.
 Bathed in pink and teal hues, these immersive photo-ready structures invited attendees to step inside and create their own shareable moments, blurring the line between event experience and TikTok content.
 The installations gave guests a chance to embody the playful, trend-driven energy of the platform while creating a stunning visual centerpiece that anchored the outdoor space.